mwalcott1/CompetitionAwards/README.md

 Please contact me (details below) if you'd like support for more certificates to be added.
 Please note that the newcomerCerts, podiumCerts, and partCerts directories should be kept empty for intended results.

 Currently, most of the world's alphabets (by users) are supported by this tool.
 If you run into a character not supported, a message will be printed to the terminal including that character.
 Please contact me (details below) and I can add support for that family of characters/symbols.

+### Bonus tool: competitionCardsShifter
+This one is pretty simple - I got annoyed with Groupifier printing competitor cards too close to the top margin which would then get cut off by my printer.
+I am unaware if this is an issue for similar softwares (e.g. Delegate Dashboard), but this tool, when run like the other ones, shifts an inputted PDF down by the inputted number of pixels.
+It should work for any PDF file, you just input the filepath (without quotation marks) (either relative or absolute path) and the number of pixels, and it saves the result file to the same directory as the original one.

 ## Contact